JanoschDeurer/vimrc/README.md

 git clone https://github.com/JanoschDeurer/vimrc
-ln -s ~/.vim/vimrc/.vimrc ~/.vimrc mkdir -p ~/.vim/tmpFiles vim +PluginInstall +qall
+ln -s ~/.vim/vimrc/.vimrc ~/.vimrc mkdir -p ~/.vim/tmpFiles
+#Install Livedown to use Markdown preview
+npm install -g livedown
+vim +PluginInstall +qall
 ```
 If you haven't used [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) so far you have to set up this too.
 If so you will see a message after executing PluginInstall that tells you to install YouCompleteMe.
 Further instructions can be found in the [install section of YouCompleteMe](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64-super-quick-installation).